-The news for Humanities concentrations, however, is by no means all negative.
-According to Harvard College's own surveys, student satisfaction with their concentration tends to be consistently higher in Humanities concentrations than in other divisions.
-Once students declare a concentration, they remain faithful to Humanities concentrations in impressive and rising numbers (Figure 12): in 2011, 93% were faithful to their original Humanities declaration.
+impressive and rising numbers (Figure 15): in 2011 93% were faithful to their original Humanities declaration.
 And, finally, the information we have for why students choose a Humanities concentration suggests that intellectual curiosity and opportunity to contribute positively to society are primary motivators.
-Factors such as parental pressure and usefulness for a career, however much we should take these seriously, turn out to sway the decision of those who choose a Humanities concentration least (Figures 13-18).
+Factors such as parental pressure and usefulness for a career, however much we should take these seriously, turn out to sway the decision of those who choose a Humanities concentration least (Figures 16-21).
 Of course such statistics might reflect students' internalized understanding of what they feel they should say, but that self-image is itself worth serious reflection.

-Figures 19-21 depict the gender balance of divisions between 1981 and 2012; a narrowing of the gender balance in other divisions is matched by a widening in the Humanities.
-Nationally, some indicators suggest the following: (i) that Humanities Concentrators, in applications to professional schools (e.g. Medicine, Law), succeed at least as well as, and sometimes better than, applicants with first degrees in other divisions;9 and (ii) that the job satisfaction of Humanities concentrators in some professions (e.g. Teaching) is high and a little higher than that of concentrators from other divisions (Figure 22).
+Figures 22-24 depict the gender balance of divisions between 1981 and 2012; a narrowing of the gender balance in other divisions is matched by a widening in the Humanities.
+Nationally, some indicators suggest the following: (i) that Humanities Concentrators succeed at least as well and sometimes better in application to professional schools (e.g. Medicine, Law) than applicants with first degrees in other divisions (Figures 25-27); and (ii) that the job satisfaction of Humanities concentrators in some professions (e.g. Teaching) is high and a little higher than concentrators from other divisions (Figure 28).
 As stated above, training in Humanities disciplines frequently produces a vocation to transmit that culture to others.